Opinion

 WRITTEN BY

-Leibnitz Research Network
+Leibniz Research Network Biodiversity

 How are climate and biodiversity protection connected?
 And why is it so important to think about and implement both together?
 How can we better protect the health of humans, animals and nature in their interdependence?
 How can we as Europeans contribute with our food, and farmers with their land management to ensure that everyone on our planet will still have enough to eat in 2050 without the soil being depleted by pesticides?